Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

-For $\G$ a biconed graph, we let $T_0 \in \T(\G)$ denote the spanning tree that contains the edge $0\ol{0}$, all edges of form $0u$ for $u \in U$ and edges $\ol{0}v$ for $v \in \ol{U}$.
-Note that $T_0$ is the lexicographically smallest spanning tree of $\G$ and clearly has the property that all edges are internally active.
-Furthermore we have the following observation, which motivates many of our constructions.
+See Figure \ref{fig:exampletree} for an example of these concepts.
+We will see that connecting edges and vertices encode activity of edges in a spanning tree of a biconed graph.
+In what follows we think of a tree as a collection of edges, so that if $S$ and $T$ are trees we use $T \backslash S$ to denote the difference of edge sets $E(T) \backslash E(S)$.
+We then have the following observation, which motivates our constructions.

-\begin{remark} Suppose $T \in \T(\G)$ is a spanning tree $T$ of $\G$.
-Then the internally active edges of $T$ are given by the edge $0\ol{0}$ (if it exists in $T$) and all connecting edges involving a connecting vertex $v$, where $v$ is not the smallest vertex in its component within $T \setminus T_0$. \end{remark}
+\begin{lemma} Suppose $T \in \T(\G)$ is a spanning tree of a biconed graph $\G$.
+Then the internally passive edges of $T$ are given by all edges in $T \setminus T_0$, as well as all connecting edges involving a connecting vertex $v$ where \begin{itemize} \item $v$ is not the smallest vertex in its component $C_v$ within $T \setminus T_0$, or \item there exists a connecting vertex $w \in C_v$ with $w \neq v$. \end{itemize} \end{lemma}

+\begin{example} Before proving Lemma \ref{lem:passive}, we illustrate these concepts with the graph and spanning tree depicted in Figures \ref{fig:examplegraph} and \ref{fig:exampletree}.
+Here the edges of $T \setminus T_0$ consist of edges $\ol{0}1$, $2\ol{1}$, $4\ol{4}$, $5\ol{4}$, $6\ol{5}$, $\ol{1}\ol{2}$, and $\ol{3}\ol{4}$, which are all passive since they can be replaced with smaller connecting edges to obtain another spanning tree.
+The connecting edges are $02$, $03$, $06$, $\ol{0}\ol{2}$, and $\ol{0}\ol{4}$.
+Among these, $\ol{0}\ol{4}$ is passive according to the first criterion ($\ol{4}$ is not the smallest in its component after deleting $T_0$).
+We see that $02$ and $\ol{0}\ol{2}$ are passive according to the second criterion, since there are two connecting vertices in the component.
+Finally, $03$ and $06$ are not passive as the respective connecting vertices are the smallest in their components. \end{example}

+\begin{proof}[Proof of Lemma \ref{lem:passive}] First suppose that $e$ is an edge in $T \setminus T_0$.
+By the matroid exchange property there exists an edge $f$ in $T_0$ such that $(T \backslash e) \cup f$ is a spanning tree of $\G$.
+Note that $f < e$ since all elements of $T_0$ are smaller than $e$.
+We conclude that $e$ is passive.